Laravel-Backpack/docs/3.4/installation.md

 This page assumes that

-- you have a working [installation of Laravel 5.6](https://laravel.com/docs/5.6#installing-laravel) (you don't need a *fresh* Laravel install for Backpack, you can install Backpack on an existing projects);
+- you have a working [installation of Laravel 5.6](https://laravel.com/docs/5.6#installing-laravel) (an existing project is fine, you don't need a *fresh* Laravel install);

-- you have composer registered as a global command & you can run the ```composer``` command from any directory (you don't need to run ```php composer.phar``` or reference another directory);
+- you have composer registered as a global command & you can run the ```composer``` command from any directory (otherwise, if you need to run ```php composer.phar``` or reference another directory, please remember to adapt the commands below to your configuration);

 ## 1. Backpack Base & CRUD

-Run these commands:
+In your project's root, run these commands:

 ``` bash
 composer require backpack/crud